emma-k-alexandra/wmata/README.md

 ## License

-WMATA.swift is released under the MIT license.
+wmata is released under the MIT license.
 [See LICENSE](https://github.com/emma-foster/wmata/blob/master/LICENSE) for details.